 “Hey!”
 I heard him say, as I walked away.
 “I was a Rotarian, once.”

 It was muggy, crowded and close in the coffeehouse when I returned.
 But it was time to apply the strength good art instills.
 I climbed up and stood on the only empty stool I could find, unfolded the two halves of the poem, and held them together.
 Then I shouted over the noisy crowd—

 No one stopped talking, so I yelled even louder —

 “A love poem, I say!
 For Fiona.”

-In a moment the room went quiet, except for some soft coughing.
-The last words spoken came from a petite older woman who said, “What the hell…?”
+Now the room went quiet, except for some soft coughing.
+The last words spoken came from a petite older woman who said, “What’s this shite?”

 “It’s called my zydeco valentine—all lower case.”

 “Damn it,” I heard Fiona say, from behind the counter.

 how you haunt my love-empty rooms

 on my journ-ey